A developer that owns 11,000 acres of land in Lake Nona has filed plans to bring another multifamily asset to the area.

 Orlando-based Tavistock Development Company —the largest landowner in Central Florida’s hottest residential market — is seeking approval from Orange County to place a 362-unit apartment community on a 17-acre parcel south of the Orlando International Airport and just north of S.R.
 417, the Central Florida Greeneway, where two new school campuses are set to emerge.

 The developer, in May, submitted a change determination review to the county, hoping to increase the allowable residential density on the property.
 That request is also pending approval.

-Height restrictions currently limit residential dwellings to three stories, or 40 feet.
-If the waiver request is granted, Tavistock would be allowed to place 20 dwelling units per acre instead of 18 units per acre.
+Height restrictions for the property currently limit residential dwellings to three stories, or 40 feet.
+If the waiver request is granted, Tavistock would be allowed to build as high as four stories with 20 dwelling units per acre, instead of 18 units per acre, according to plans.